Sabah Economy 2026 — RM88.8B GDP & Key Industries

 Economic sectors

 The largest sector, encompassing government, retail and wholesale trade, hospitality and tourism, finance, transport, and telecommunications.
-Within this, tourism is the growth star — it contributed RM13.7 billion in 2024, up 6.9% year-on-year, and now represents 12% of state GDP.
+Within this, tourism is the growth star — tourism industries added RM13.7 billion in value in 2024, up 4.2% year-on-year, and 12% of state GDP.
 Government services remain large but stable.
 Retail trade has grown with urbanisation and rising incomes.

 Dominated by palm oil, which alone accounts for roughly two-thirds of the agricultural share.
 Other subsectors include cocoa (declining due to age of trees and conversion to palm oil), rubber (stable but low-value), paddy/rice (only 30% self-sufficient), timber (declining due to logging restrictions), and increasingly, aquaculture.
-Agricultural output contracted 3.4% in 2024 due to lower palm oil and cocoa volumes, offset by gains in forestry.
+Agricultural output recovered 0.9% in 2025 after a 3.2% contraction in 2024 on lower palm oil and cocoa volumes.

 Sabah versus other Malaysian states

-Selangor’s economy is 4.1x larger than Sabah.
-Sarawak, with similar natural resources, has a larger economy despite a smaller population, reflecting more efficient resource management and lower poverty.
+Selangor’s economy is roughly five times Sabah’s.
+Sarawak, with similar natural resources, has a much larger economy despite a smaller population.

 Key economic challenges